 You can find all the regional variety guides on the SRA website.
 Visit sugarresearch.com.au or scan the QR code.

-(Cover page) Irrigating the 2022 Central seedlings straight after planting at the SRA station Te Kowai.
-(Left) Billet planting in the Mackay region.
+(Cover page) Irrigating the Central seedlings straight after planting at the SRA station Te Kowai.
+(Left) Central seedlings precision-planted using GPS.

 SRA acknowledges the assistance of Central Region Productivity Services Organisations in producing this publication.